moss-lab/RNA-Structure-Hub/GitHub_Workflow_Guide.md

         Delete the branch if it’s no longer needed.

 🎉 Congratulations!
 You've successfully contributed to this project!
-If you have any questions, reach out to the team. 🚀
+If you have any questions, reach out to the team. 🚀 FOR MORE INFOMAITON ABOUT HOW TO USE GIT HUB : https://www.youtube.com/watch?v=tRZGeaHPoaw